lyzhang0113/mrz-scanner-docs-js/guides/mrz-scanner.md

 3. Open the *Hello World* sample included with the source files located at `/samples/hello-world.html` (relative path to the decompressed directory) using your code editor of choice (like VS Code).

-4. Search for 'YOUR_LICENSE_KEY_HERE' ad replace that with your own license key, whether it is trial or full.
+4. Search for 'YOUR_LICENSE_KEY_HERE' and replace that with your own license key, whether it is trial or full.

 5. Install project dependencies - in the terminal, navigate to the project root directory and run the following:
     ```bash